Join our Graduate Program

 Other resources

-Northern Arizona University’s Graduate College is your best guide to finding other financial resources, graduate assistantships, and tuition waivers through the university.
+Northern Arizona University’s Office of Graduate and Professional Studies is your best guide to finding other financial resources, graduate assistantships, and tuition waivers through the university.
 There, students can find information about:

 - national scholarships and fellowships